<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The Time My House Alarm Went Off

 Now we live in a house, which makes getting ready a little trickier.
 Luckily, our house has an alarm system that also controls the thermostat.
-The thermostat automatically sets the temp to our vacation setting when we’re not in the house for a long period of time.
+The thermostat automatically sets the temp to our vacation setting when we’re not in the house for a long period.

-On one of our latest trips, the notification alarm went off on our phones as we were driving states away.
-I frantically texted a neighbor if she could check out our house.
+On one of our latest trips, the notification alarm went off on our phones as we were driving, states away.
+I frantically texted a neighbor and asked if she could check out our house.
 She assured me that everything was still in place, and it was probably a false alarm set off by the delivery man thumping the door with a package.

 Now, we always let a trusted neighbor know when we’re headed out of town.
 I also recommend a camera doorbell because it gives peace of mind by allowing you to keep an eye on your house when out of town.